Tohatsu 60 HP outboard motor MFS60A

 - SOHC with unique 9-valve design

-- Excellent fuel consumption.
-Consumption at full power is 19 litres per hour.
+- Excellent fuel economy.
+At full power, consumption is 19 liters per hour.

 - Lightest weight in its class, only 98.5 kg.